brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 14 bht.md

 2. "The significance of a pledge lasts no longer than till both parties have fulfilled the bargain; and, accordingly, he afterwards adds, ye are sealed to the day of redemption, which means the day of judgment."
 3. "The frequent mention of the glory of God ought not to be regarded as superfluous, for what is infinite cannot be too strongly expressed.
 This is particularly true in commendations of the Divine mercy, for which every godly person will always feel himself unable to find adequate language."

+### Philip Schaff:
+1. "Which is an earnest, i.e., the Holy Spirit ‘Earnest’ is a part of the purchase-money paid as a pledge of full payment afterwards."
+2. "Believers obtain the certainty that they are heirs and have an inheritance in eternity, not through an assurance from without, but chiefly through the reality of the possession, not at once in its entire extent, but in an earnest."
+3. "‘All issues to “the praise of His glory,” His grace having now done its work."

 ### Archibald T. Robertson:
 1. "God's gift of the Holy Spirit is the pledge and first payment for the final inheritance in Christ."
 2. "God has purchased us back to himself."